Walts62/Ticketing-System/README.md

 <img src="https://i.imgur.com/Kw8RnrW.png" height="80%" width="80%" alt="Ticketing System"/>
 <br />
 <br />
-Inside this ticket we are able to assign this ticket to a team member for example, "David" has been assigned to help John reset his password
+Inside this ticket we are able to assign this ticket to a team member, for example, "David" has been assigned to help John reset his password
 <br />
 <br />
 Assignee:  <br/>